stoplightio/spectral/docs/getting-started/4-openapi.md

 Spectral is a generic linter, but a lot of effort has been put in to making sure OpenAPI is well supported.

-Run Spectral against a document without specifying a ruleset will trigger an auto-detect, where Spectral will look to see if `swagger: 2.0` or `openapi: 3.0.x` are in the root of the document.
+Run Spectral against a document without specifying a ruleset to trigger an auto-detect, where Spectral will look to see if `swagger: 2.0` or `openapi: 3.0.x` are in the root of the document.
 If it finds either of those it will load `spectral:oas`, which is documented in our [Reference > OpenAPI Rules](../reference/openapi-rules.md).

 <!-- theme: info -->